vj-ug/CodeLab/README.md

 SDLC phases completed  Analyze > Desgin > Develop > Testing

-# To be pushed in this public repo on September 1.
+To be pushed from private in this public repo on September 1.